inemtsev/hugo_blog/content/posts/interview-question-in-go-1.md

 ---
-title: "Interview Question in Go #1"
+title: "Go Interview Question #1 - Find all the prime numbers less than or equal to 'n'"
 date: 2020-05-06T13:10:43+07:00
 draft: false
+sitemap:
+    priority: 0.5
 ---
-### Find all the prime numbers less than or equal to 'n'

 As a means of keeping my logic sharp and helping others prepare for **Go** interviews I decided to release a solved interview question every week or so.

 In this post, let's write a function in Go that generates us all the primes at or below a specific integer.